sergueik/testng_random_set_test_picker/README.md

 testTwo: false
 testTen: true
 ```
+### Multi-run Inventory

-`TestRandomizer` also creates an Excel 2007 spreadsheet `src/test/resources/TestData..xlsx' with test names and statuses in a new column (every run adds a column).
-This is wotk in progress.
+In addition, `TestRandomizer` is able to create an Excel 2007 spreadsheet ( default is `src/test/resources/TestData.xlsx') with test names and statuses, preserving historic data.
+It can record the last-run or multi-run stats.

+The `appendData` property, when set, makes it append a column named `Run <number>` in every new run and populate the most recent test statuses in this column, keeping the historic column intact.
+When `appendData` is set to `false`, only the most recent run information is saved.
+This feature is new, therefore by default, it is disabled.

+### Work in Progress

-Persisten: inventory into a csv/spreadsheet/ELK is a work in progress.
+Persistent inventory into alternative media like the database or ElasticSearch provider is a work in progress.

 ### See Also
  * discussion of `SkipException` in [stackoverflow](https://stackoverflow.com/questions/21591712/how-do-i-use-testng-skipexception)